mmrmaximuzz/uott/README.md

 # uott

 Simple and stupid transparent proxy for UDP applications.
+There are probably lots of better ways to do it.

 ## Introduction